-When you go shopping for supplies, are you confused when it comes to choosing brushes?
+When you go shopping for supplies, are you confused when it comes to choosing brushes for acrylics?
 I know I was, There were so many types and styles.I first got started with private lessons in the early 90s (as a teenager) and a lot of what I was told about brushes kind of went over my head – at first.

 But that was a long time ago, however I still retained the knowledge I had to understand and identify different brushes, what each type does and what its best for, as well as the issue of choosing brushes based on what kind of bristle hair.
 So without further ado let’s dive in to the nitty gritty of brushes.

 Pin to Your Art Board 🎨

 Let’s start with the anatomy of a brush up close.
 All of them have these four major parts: